 Get summit badges.

 After you return safely from the summit of the latest peak, peakery is the place to share your summit experience.
 Add trip details, photos, route info, and who you went with.
-Then share your accomplishment with others on Facebook and Twitter.
-Every peak you bag earns you its summit badge.
-As you claim more peaks, rise up the peakery leader ranks as shown on the Peakery Members page.
+Then share your accomplishment with others on peakery, Facebook, and Twitter.
+Every peak you summit earns you its summit badge.
+As you climb more peaks, rise up the ranks as shown on the Members page.

 Your very own peak page.

 Your summit badges, summit log entries, photos, and progress on famous peak lists from around the world all come together on your very own Peak Page.
 Add a short peak bio here to introduce yourself.
 Browse other members' peak pages too.
 Follow anyone to see their latest summits on the Activity page.